CERIT-SC/puppet-yum/README.md

 }
 ```

-Key stored on Puppet fileserver:
+### Add/remove a GPGP RPM signing key using a key stored on a Puppet fileserver

 ```puppet
 yum::gpgkey { '/etc/pki/rpm-gpg/RPM-GPG-KEY-elrepo.org':